plasmatech8/Typhon/README.md

 * Set (e.g. `Set<int>();`, `{1, 2, 3}`)

 For dynamic typing, the `any` type may be used.
-Dynamic typing will be against recommendation, and it is recommended to check types and cast variables whenever possible.
-If this is not possible, then use try-catch blocks. the `any` type is useful when dealing with JSON objects from a POST request.
+Dynamic typing will be against recommendation, and it is recommended to check types and cast variables whenever possible, or create multiple function definitions.
+If this is not possible, then use try-catch blocks.
+The `any` type is useful when dealing with JSON objects from a POST request.

 ### Public/Private Members